purposebakery/k4c/DAY01.md

 (Engage: Who knows and is able to explain what an "Ice breaker" is?)

+(Engage: Icebreaker with cajón in middle?)

-- Who was outside of New Zealand?
+- Who was born outside of New Zealand?
 - Who was born in New Zealand?
 - Who likes music?
 - Who has a pet animal?